 Non-lodger decision

-If an individual who receives FTB and/or their partner is required to lodge an income tax return in respect of an income year (1.1.I.75) by the end of the lodgement year (1.1.L.30) (the financial year following the income year) but fails to do so, the individual's entitlement determination may be varied.
+If an individual who receives FTB (and/or their partner) is required to lodge an income tax return in respect of an income year (1.1.I.75), or notify Centrelink of their ATI if they are not required to lodge an income tax return, by the end of the lodgement year (1.1.L.30) but fails to do so, the individual’s entitlement determination may be varied.
 The effect of a non-lodger decision is that the individual was not entitled to FTB in respect of that income year.
 A non-lodger debt is then raised for the amount of FTB they received for that year.

 A non-lodger decision may be made at any time following the end of the lodgement year (usually around September).
 Following this decision, a variation of entitlement notice is issued by Centrelink to the individual.